morph-eos/cpp-string-calculator-kata/README.md

 # String Calculator Kata
-The following is a TDD Kata, an exercise in coding, refactoring and test-first, that you should apply daily for at least 15-30 minutes.
+The following is a TDD Kata, an exercise in coding, refactoring and test-first.

-## Before you start
-* Try not to read ahead.
-* Do one task at a time.
-The trick is to learn to work incrementally.
-* Make sure you only test for correct inputs.
-There is no need to test for invalid inputs for this kata.
+I have completed it as part of the requirements for a job.
+The implementation is in C++.

 ## The kata